 Click into the map, zoom in / out and move around to better understand Death Valley’s geography.

-We hope this helped you plan your one day in Death Valley.
+We hope this helped you plan your one day Las Vegas to Death Valley road trip!

-Read next – this awesome list of 23 essential stops to make along the legendary Pacific Coast Highway California road trip.
+Read next – 23 essential stops to make along the legendary Pacific Coast Highway California road trip.